Taste of Excitement

 Taste of Excitement, also known as Why Would Anyone Want to Kill a Nice Girl Like You?, is a 1969 British mystery thriller film directed by Don Sharp and starring Eva Renzi, David Buck and Peter Vaughan.
 It was written by Sharp and Brian Carton based on the 1965 novel Waiting for a Tiger by Ben Healey.

 The film was a co production between Group W and Trio Films.
 It was shot during 1968 on location around Nice on the French Riviera, but not given a general release until 1970.
-It had an X certificate for violence and brief nudity.
+It had an X certificate for "moderate sexualised nudity".

 Plot

-A series of attempts are made on the life of a young woman, Jane.
+A series of attempts are made on the life of a young woman, Jane Kerrell.